BMW 5 Series (E39)

 The BMW E39 is the fourth generation of the BMW 5 Series range of executive cars, which was manufactured from 1995 to 2004.
-It was launched in the sedan body style, with the station wagon body style (marketed as "Touring") introduced in 1996.
+It was launched in the saloon body style, with the station wagon body style (marketed as "Touring") introduced in 1996.
 The E39 was replaced by the E60 5 Series in 2003, however E39 Touring models remained in production until May 2004.

 The proportion of chassis components using aluminium significantly increased for the E39, and it was the first 5 Series to use aluminium for all major components in the front suspension or any in the rear.
 It was also the first 5 Series where a four-cylinder diesel engine was available.
 Rack and pinion steering was used for four- and six-cylinder models, the first time that a 5 Series has used this steering system in significant volumes.
 Unlike its E34 predecessor and E60 successor, the E39 was not available with all-wheel drive.